Finite and infinitesimal flexibility of semidiscrete surfaces: Introduction

 where

 and

-} {\it Remark.} Throughout this paper we denote the derivative with respect to variable $t$ by the dot symbol.
+} {\it Remark.} Throughout this paper we denote the derivative with respect to variable $t$ by the dot symbol. }

-Having this condition, we also show how to construct inductively the variational isometric conditions of higher orders.
-Finally, we show that an $n$-ribbon surface is infinitesimally or finitely flexible if and only if all its 3-ribbon subsurfaces are infinitesimally or finitely flexible (see Theorems~\ref{n-ribbon-infini} and~\ref{n-ribbon-fini}).
-We say a few words in the case of developable semidiscrete surfaces whose flexions have additional surprising properties.
+Further in Theorem~\ref{proportionalND} we state that a generic $n$-ribbon surface ($n\ge 3$) has at most one degree of finite and infinitesimal flexibility.
+Finally, we show that a generic $n$-ribbon surface ($n\ge 4$) is infinitesimally or finitely flexible if and only if all its 3-ribbon subsurfaces are infinitesimally or finitely flexible (see Theorems~\ref{n-ribbon-infini} and~\ref{n-ribbon-fini}).
+We say a few words in the case of developable semidiscrete surfaces whose finite isometric deformations have additional surprising properties.

-In Section~1 we discuss flexibility of 2-ribbon surfaces.
-We study infinitesimal flexibility questions for 2-ribbon surfaces in Subsections~1.2 and~1.3.
-In Subsection~1.2 we give a system of differential equations for infinitesimal flexions, prove the existence of nonzero solutions, and show that all the solutions are proportional to each other.
-In Subsection~1.3 we define the variational operator of infinitesimal flexion which is studied further in the context of finite flexibility for 2-ribbon surfaces.
-In Subsection~1.4 we prove that a 2-ribbon surface is finitely flexible and has one degree of freedom if in general position.
-In Section~2 we work with $n$-ribbon surfaces.
-Subsection~2.2 gives infinitesimal flexibility conditions for 3-ribbon surfaces.
-Subsection~2.3 studies higher order variational conditions for 3-ribbon surfaces.
-Finally, Subsection~2.4 shows the relations between flexibility of $n$-ribbon surfaces and infinitesimal and flexibility of 3-ribbon subsurfaces contained in it (in both infinitesimal and finite cases).
-We conclude the paper with flexibility of developable semidiscrete surfaces in Section~3.
-In this case flexions have additional geometric properties.
+We start in Section~1 with introduction of necessary notions and definitions.
+In Section~2 we discuss flexibility of 2-ribbon surfaces.
+We study infinitesimal flexibility questions for 2-ribbon surfaces in Subsections~2.2 and~2.3.
+In Subsection~2.2 we give a system of differential equations for infinitesimal flexions, prove the existence of nonzero solutions, and show that all the solutions are proportional to each other.
+In Subsection~2.3 we define the variational operators of infinitesimal flexion which is studied further in the context of finite flexibility for 2-ribbon surfaces.
+In Subsection~2.4 we prove that a generic 2-ribbon surface is finitely flexible and has one degree of flexibility.
+In Section~3 we work with $3$-ribbon surfaces.
+After some preliminary statements of Subsection~3.1 we gives a necessary infinitesimal flexibility condition for 3-ribbon surfaces in Subsection~3.2.
+In Section 4 we deal with general $n$-ribbon surfaces for $n\ge 3$.
+We prove that a generic $n$-ribbon surface has at most one degree of finite and infinitesimal flexibility in Subsection~4.1.
+Further after several preparatory statements of Section~4.2 we prove that finite or infinitesimal flexibility of generic $n$-ribbon surfaces is identified by finite or infinitesimal flexibility of all its 3-ribbon subsurfaces.
+We conclude the paper with flexibility of developable semidiscrete surfaces in Section~5.
+In this case isometric deformations have a remarkable geometric property.

-Within this paper we traditionally consider $t$ as a smooth argument of a semidiscrete surface $f$.
-The time parameter for deformations is $\lambda$.